 Information About Composted Remains

-Life Forest® is the first cemetery to legally offer burial of human and pet composted remains in a deed-recorded cemetery plot where the bereaved can plant a native tree species of their choice to serve as a memorial marker.
+Life Forest® is the first to legally offer burial of human and pet composted remains in a deed-recorded burial plot where the bereaved can plant a native tree species of their choice to serve as a memorial marker.
 This new burial option offers a greener alternative to cremation and traditional burial practices.

 Increased demand for eco-friendly death care choices has recently led to new methods for the disposition of human remains.
 The latest, approved for the first time in May 2019 by the Washington State Legislature and quickly spreading across the United States, is Natural Organic Reduction: a form of human composting.
 This process, pioneered by Katrina Spade of Recompose, offers a solution that, according to Spade, is “a dramatically new approach that reconnects death to natural cycles of life.”
 Natural Organic Reduction is a managed biological process which transforms human remains into soil over the course of 30 days.
 It requires only one eighth the energy of conventional burial or cremation and for each person who chooses NOR over conventional burial or cremation, one metric ton of CO2 is saved from entering the environment.